webmachinelearning/webnn/dynamic-shape-explainer.md

 ### Bespoke dynamic operators
 We considered giving each `*Dynamic` operator a shape signature tailored to its most common use, rather than mirroring the static operator.
 We rejected it for the reasons in [Shape-as-data operators](#3-shape-as-data-operators): faithful mirroring keeps the mental model small and lets the static operators stay static-input-only.

+### Symbolic shape expressions
+A stronger alternative is to carry a symbolic *expression* for every dimension rather than an opaque name, so that build time can prove or refute a graph's shape constraints, report the constraints a model actually requires (divisibility, bounds), and reduce `computeShapes()` to substitution.
+TensorRT and NNEF's SkriptND both work this way.

+We start with opaque names for three reasons.
+Shape-as-data operators put some shapes beyond any closed-form expression: a target shape is a runtime operand produced by an arbitrary chain, including data-dependent selection such as the `where` used to lower ONNX's `-1`, and a no-axes `squeeze` leaves even the rank data-dependent — so symbolic inference could cover a large subset of graphs but could not replace the dispatch-time gate.
+Backends cannot consume expressions either: ONNX takes a `dim_param` string, LiteRT a `-1`, Core ML a `RangeDim`, so expressions would remain a user-agent-internal enrichment.
+And because the graph comes from an untrusted renderer, build-time proving is attacker-influenced work in a privileged process; bounding it by wall-clock time would make build outcomes machine-dependent, so a deterministic budget on expression size and depth would be needed instead.

+Expressions stay attractive as a later, additive layer — for diagnostics and for earlier rejection — and pair naturally with [Bounded (min/max) dimensions](#bounded-minmax-dimensions), which supply the input constraints most build-time proofs need.

 ## Privacy & Security Considerations
-Dynamic shapes add no new fingerprinting or cross-origin surface: they expose no device or environment information a static graph does not, and shape computation and inference read only shapes the page itself supplied.
+Dynamic shapes add no new **declarative** fingerprinting or cross-origin surface: no value the API returns carries device or environment information a static graph does not, and shape computation and inference read only shapes the page itself supplied.
 The synthesized names for derived dimensions are newly observable output, but they are derived from the graph the page itself constructed (operation type, index, and axis) and carry nothing about the device or the environment; they are also explicitly unstable and not part of the API contract, so nothing may be inferred from a change in one.

+They do widen an existing **timing** surface.
+Because one graph now serves many shapes, a page can dispatch it over a swept range of shapes and time each one, observing a cost *curve* where a static graph exposes only the single duration of its `build()`.
+Discontinuities in that curve — an alignment or tiling threshold, or a shape that falls back to a slower path — can suggest the backend in use or the class of hardware behind it.
+This is the same class of signal as the compilation timing already observable from `build()`, and from shader compilation in other web APIs, though on a device where WebNN reaches an accelerator no other web API exposes it is a residual signal rather than a duplicate of one.
+It cannot be fully mitigated in an API whose purpose is to run computation on device-specific accelerators: constant-time execution across shapes is not a realistic option.

+Two things bound it.
+The work WebNN itself adds at dispatch — shape inference and validation — is data-independent, and its result is cached per set of input shapes, so a repeated shape costs the same; the variable part is the backend's own re-specialization, which the underlying runtime performs with or without WebNN.
+And explicit specialization ([Shape specialization and preparation](#shape-specialization-and-preparation)) would attribute that cost to a step the caller asked for, rather than leaving it implicit at dispatch.

 The considerations below are therefore about security.

 The renderer is untrusted, so the service must remain safe on any graph a compromised renderer can construct, including ill-formed dynamic graphs: